 If all goes well, the robot continues into the Final Approach, entering that person's personal zone.
-The robot looks towards the person in an attempt to re-establish eye contact, and performs other behaviors such as smiling, and headset actions.
-The robot then enters the Close Salutation phase, where it reorients its body to face the human and - if the person is also oriented towards the robot and not retreating - attempts salutations such as verbal greetings, handshakes, and embraces.
-Finally, the robot transitions into interaction, where it steps back into the personal zone and changes its stance to one appropriate for what is to happen next.
+The robot looks towards the person in an attempt to re-establish eye contact, and performs other behaviors such as smiling, and headset actions (assuming the robot is physically capable of these actions).
+The robot then enters the Close Salutation phase.
+It reorients its body to face the human and - if the person is also oriented towards the robot and not retreating - attempts salutations such as verbal greetings, handshakes, and embraces.
+Finally, the robot transitions into interaction: it steps back into the personal zone and changes its stance to be appropriate for what is to happen next.